When Do I Move Up Levels in Dancing?

 The QS syllabus and the way we structure moving levels has been designed to match these common goals.

-Be able to dance to 80% of music at social occassions with dancing When it comes to social dancing comfort and confidence is key and this can only come through repitition.
+Be able to dance to 80% of music at social occasions with dancing When it comes to social dancing comfort and confidence is key and this can only come through repetition.

 Meet new people through joining the QS community.
 Spending more time in each level means members get to know each other better and are more likely to dance together at social events and build bonds.
 We have also noticed that being able to dance well (as opposed to learning steps quickly to a sloppy level) means members are more confident to attend social events and actually get up and dance with others.